Frequently Asked Questions

-Non-resident fees for a fulltime student (12 units) total $2796 for the Spring 2013 semester.
-Fees for fulltime resident students or AB 540 eligible students are $552 + Health fees for each semester (fees are subject to change).
-That’s a savings of over $2000 per semester!!
+Non-resident fees for a full-time student (12 units) total $3168 + health fees for the Spring 2017 semester.
+Fees for full-time resident students or AB 540 eligible students are $552 + Health fees for each semester (fees are subject to change).
+That’s a savings of over $2500 per semester!!

 4) Will AB 540 students become residents of

-No, but they can enjoy paying the lower resident fees (see question 2.)
+No, but they are eligible to pay lower resident fees once the AB540 exemption form is filled out (see question 2.)

 5) If a student enrolls in only 1 or 2 years in a high school and graduates, can they still be eligible for AB 540?

 No. Students must complete 3 years of California High and Graduate

 from a California High School and fill out the AB540 exemption

 6) What are the first two requirements for adults to qualify for AB 540?